Crossing the Russia – Georgia border in 2025 : Everything you need to know

 Visa, money, safety & extra tips

-The FSB is watching you
+The FSB is watching us

-If you’ve been to Central Asia & South Asia (Afghanistan/Pakistan) among others, get ready for some questionning by the FSB (the 21st century KGB).
+If, like me, you’ve been to Central Asia & South Asia (Afghanistan/Pakistan) among others, get ready for some questionning by the FSB (the 21st century KGB).
 Honeslty, even if you speak some Russian, prentend that you don’t.
 A Tajik stamp will raise enough suspicion, trust me.

 The FSB officers aren’t rude, unfriendly, nor scary.
 They just do their job so no worries to have.
 They might question you about your previous travels, check your phones pictures (delete your nudes), contacts, Whatsapp/Telegram and ask where you are heading in Russia ; Better answer Pyatigorsk & Sochi rather than Grozny and Makhachkala.
 Really.